dendenxu/fast-gaussian-rasterization/readme.md

 pip install git+https://github.com/dendenxu/fast-gaussian-rasterization
 ```

-No CUDA compilation is required to build `fast_gauss` since we're shader-based for now.
+No CUDA compilation is required to build `fast_gauss` since we're only shader-based for now.

 ## Usage